cgund98/fotobinder/README.md

 ### Development Environment

-This app is created with the Rust framework [Tauri](https://tauri.app).
+The app was built using the Rust framework [Tauri](https://tauri.app).
 Please begin by installing the dependencies specified in Tauri's [Prerequisites Page](https://tauri.app/v1/guides/getting-started/prerequisites/).

-Then you can simply run/build the application as follows:
+Then you can simply build the application as follows:

 ```bash
 # Install JavaScript dependencies